 If your ATV/UTV does not meet these requirements it must be transported to and from the trailhead.

 Please note that street legal UTVs are not allowed on interstate highways.

-Any OHV being operated or transported on public lands, roads or trails of the state of Utah must display a current OHV registration sticker.
-Dual sport off-highway motorcycles may be registered as street legal vehicles if they possess the proper safety equipment, have passed a state safety inspection, and carry the proper insurance, or they may be registered as off-highway vehicles.
+Any OHV being operated or transported on public lands, roads, or trails, of the State of Utah must display a current OHV registration sticker.
 All OHV registrations are handled by the Utah Division of Motor Vehicles.